What is a Home for the Dying (aka Comfort Care Home)?

 What is the difference between hospice and a Home for the Dying?

 Hospice is not a place.
 It provides 24/7 on-call rather than in-person care.
 A Home for the Dying is not a hospice; it is a place that looks and feels like an ordinary home.
 Residents and their guests make use of the whole home and garden.
 The home setting provides a sense of everydayness.
-Compatible with hospice philosophy and the preferences of patients and families, it provides a home away from home for hospice patients who are unable to remain in their own home or who lack a home of their own.
+Compatible with hospice philosophy and the preferences of patients and families, Circle Home will provide “a home away from home” for hospice patients in need of a home and primary caregiver during their final months.

 What is the cost?